Frequently asked questions about the Performance-Based Standards scheme.

 As a first step, it is important to consider what productivity and safety benefits you could achieve through PBS.
 You should assess those benefits against the likely costs and risks of submitting a PBS application.
 We encourage you to seek advice from an accredited PBS vehicle assessor when considering design options.

 You should investigate road network access at the design development stage.
-Understanding the level of road network access likely to be granted by road authorities is crucial step when assessing the benefits before submitting an application, you can use the interactive NHVR Journey Planner to assist with this, or contact the relevant state or territory road transport authority if you need more information about road network access.
+Understanding the level of road network access likely to be granted by road authorities is crucial step when assessing the benefits before submitting an application, you can use the interactive NHVR Route Planner to assist with this, or contact the relevant state or territory road transport authority if you need more information about road network access.

 Do I need an access permit to operate a PBS vehicle?